tiprankstipranks

 Technology - Risk 1

 Financial products and services have become increasingly technology driven.
 Our ability to meet the needs of our customers competitively, and in a cost-efficient manner, is dependent on our ability to keep pace with technological advances and invest in new technology as it becomes available.
 Many of our competitors have greater resources than we do and may be better equipped to invest in and market new technology-driven products and services.
 In addition, in cases where we rely on technology that is the product of third-party intellectual property, such technology may not be available to us on commercially reasonably terms or at all.
-Moreover, if another person or entity were deemed to own intellectual property rights that were infringed upon by our activities, we could be responsible for significant damages and forced to incur significant expenses if we sought to continue to engage in these types of activities and may also be prevented from using technology important to our business for at least some period of time.
+Moreover, if another person or entity were deemed to own intellectual property rights that were infringed upon by our activities, we could be responsible for significant damages and be forced to incur significant expenses if we sought to continue to engage in these types of activities and may also be prevented from using technology important to our business for at least some period of time.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.